Pangaea Proxima: Formation

-About 125 million years from now, the Atlantic Ocean is predicted to stop widening and begin to shrink as the Mid-Atlantic Ridge seafloor spreading gives way to subduction.
+About 125 million years from now, the Atlantic Ocean is predicted to stop widening and to begin to shrink, as the Mid-Atlantic Ridge seafloor spreading gives way to subduction.
 In this scenario, the mid-ocean ridge between South America and Africa will probably be subducted first; the Atlantic Ocean is predicted to narrow as a result of subduction beneath the Americas.
 The Indian Ocean is also predicted to be smaller due to northward subduction of oceanic crust into the Central Indian trench.
-Antarctica is expected to split in two and shift northwards, colliding with Madagascar and Australia, enclosing a remnant of the Indian Ocean, which Scotese calls the "Medi-Pangaean Sea".
+Antarctica is expected to split into two and shift northwards, colliding with Madagascar and Australia, enclosing a remnant of the Indian Ocean, which Scotese calls the "Medi-Pangaean Sea."

 When the last of the Mid-Atlantic Ridge is subducted beneath the Americas, the Atlantic Ocean is predicted to close rapidly.
-Research by Duarte et al in 2024 is consistent with this, noting that the Gibraltar Arc may evolve into a subduction zone entering the Atlantic Ocean and forming an Atlantic analogue to the current Ring of Fire, leading to the closure of the Atlantic Ocean.
+Research by Duarte et al in 2024 is consistent with this by noting that the Gibraltar Arc may evolve into a subduction zone entering the Atlantic Ocean and forming an Atlantic analogue to the current Ring of Fire, which would lead to the closure of the Atlantic Ocean.

 At 250 million years in the future, the Atlantic is predicted to have closed, with only small vestiges of the former ocean remaining.
-North America will have collided with Africa, but be in a more southerly position than where it rifted away.
-South America is predicted to be wrapped around the southern tip of Africa and Antarctica, completely enclosing the Medi-Pangaean Sea, which will become a supertoxic inland sea that begins to poison the surrounding oceans, lands and atmosphere, leading to another great extinction event.
+North America will have collided with Africa but be in a more southerly position than where it rifted away.
+South America is predicted to be wrapped around the southern tip of Africa and Antarctica and to completely enclose the Medi-Pangaean Sea.
 The supercontinent will be encircled by a global ocean, the Neopanthalassan Ocean (meaning "new" Panthalassan Ocean), which encircles half the Earth.
 The Earth is expected to have a hothouse climate with an average global temperature of 28 °C. The only areas likely to be habitable for land mammals are those closest to the poles.